yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 A combination of items is called a solution or, in the context of the genetic algorithms, an individual.
 The solution can be represented as a binary string (a string that consists of `0`s and `1`s).
 For example, the string `1010` means that you put the laptop and the phone into the backpack.
 A set of solutions (individuals) is called a "population".

-The genetic algorithms work as follows:
+The genetic algorithm works as follows:

-1. Randomly generate the initial population.
-In our case the population could be consisting of the next individuals:
+* __Step 1.__ Randomly generates the initial population.
+In our case, the population could consist of the following individuals:

    | Individual                                       |
    |--------------------------------------------------|
    | `1000` (take only the laptop)                    |
    | `0110` (take the book and the phone)             |
    | `1110` (take the laptop, the book and the phone) |
-2. Evaluate the fitness of each individual in the population.
+* __Step 2.__ Evaluates the fitness of each individual in the population.
 In our example, the fitness is the total value of the items in the backpack.
 Note that the fitness of the last individual is `0`.
-It is because its total weight exceeds our constraint (the maximum capacity of our backpack).
+This is because its total weight exceeds our constraint (the maximum capacity of our backpack).

     | Individual | Total Weight | Total Value |
     |------------|--------------|-------------|
     | `1000`     | 3 kg         | 150 €       |
     | `0110`     | 3 kg         | 150 €       |
     | `1110`     | 6 kg         | 0 €         |
-3. Select the best individuals ("parents") from the population.
+* __Step 3.__ Selects the best individuals ("parents") from the population.
 The selection is based on the fitness of the individuals.
 The higher the fitness, the higher the chance to become a parent.
 In our example `1000` and `0110` will become the parents.
-4. Create a new population by crossing over or mutating the parents.
+* __Step 4.__ Creates a new population by either crossing over or mutating the parents.
 The crossover is a process of creating a new individual by combining two parents.
 The combining can be done in different ways.
 For example, you can take the first half of the first parent and the second half of the second parent.
 The mutation is a process of changing an individual randomly.
 In our example the new population could be: `1010`, `0100`, `1001`, where the first two individuals are the result of the crossover and the last one is the result of the mutation of one of the parents.
-5. Go to step 2.
+* __Step 5.__ Goes to Step 2.

-The algorithm ends when on step 2 the fitness of the best individual is higher than some predefined threshold or the maximum number of iterations (also called "generations") is reached.
+The algorithm ends when, on Step 2, the fitness of the best individual is higher than some predefined threshold _or_ the maximum number of iterations (also called "generations") is reached.

-In our example the algorithm will likely find the best individual after just a few iterations.
+In our example, the algorithm will likely find the best individual after just a few iterations.
 It is the individual `1011` that represents the combination of the laptop, phone and watch with a total value of `270 €`.
-However, just like in real evolution, the algorithm does not guarantee finding the most fit individual.
+However, just like in the real evolutionary process, the algorithm does not guarantee the outcome of finding the most fit individual.

-# From Genetic Algorithms To Genetic Programming
+# From Genetic Algorithms to Genetic Programming

-Let us now replace the backpack items with instructions of a programming language.
-Then our individuals become computer programs.
+Let us now replace the backpack items with the instructions of a programming language.
+Now, our individuals become computer programs.
 The fitness of the individuals is evaluated based on the result of the program execution.
 The crossover and mutation stay almost the same (we will return to them below).

 Using genetic algorithms to create computer programs is called [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming).

-# Finding The Right Language
+# Finding the Right Language

-But what programming language should we use to represent the individuals, i.e., our computer programs?
+So, what programming language should we use to represent the individuals, i.e., our computer programs?
 Not every language suits this task.

 Consider, for example, the next valid C# code: